 They’re no strangers to downtown Toronto’s rap scene, but neither of them are originally from the city.
 Justin was born in Ontario, but he grew up in California where he was caught selling ecstasy by his friend’s parents at age fifteen.
 They threatened to turn him into the cops unless he left the country, so he chose to return to Canada instead of his family’s motherland Korea — eventually landing in Whitby, ON or “Whiteby” as he calls it.
 “I was the only fuckin’ Asian kid in the whole town, and they made sure I knew that,” proclaims Justin.”
 Vill also hails from Whitby before he’d head to Scarborough.

 The pair met through a mutual friend at Fanshawe College in London Ontario, where Justin was studying general arts and Vill was registered but never attended.
-Justin touches on his school stint on “IFELLINLOVEWITHTHE₩” (“fuck going to college you do this instead”) and he tells us he never went to class.
+Justin touches on his school stint on “IFELLINLOVEWITHTHE₩” (“fuck going to college you do this instead”) and he tells us he never went to class, instead of spending all his money on cocaine to sell it.
 When Justin moved to Toronto, he became “best friends with a lot of hatred involved” with Vill and his ACV duo partner MosPants.
 “I actually met Mos and Ryan [Vill] first, so my niche joke is calling them OBB like the Original Boyband,” he shares in reference to his Uptown Boyband (UBB) collective made up of himself, roclee, and Joe Rascal.

-Justin and Vill have since played countless sets together, including many Secret Service Club gigs as well as career highlights at Lee’s Palace and NXNE this summer.
-“Having everybody like ACV and UBB on the same stage – that confidence, I can’t even explain it.
+Justin and Vill have since played countless sets together, including many Secret Service Club gigs as well as career highlights at Lee’s Palace and NXNE this summer and an upcoming show with Dumbfoundead.
+“Having everybody like ACV and UBB on the same stage—that confidence, I can’t even explain it.
 We’re like Transformers and we just attach to each other and we’re like ‘yo, nobody can touch us’ for the 30 minutes we’re on stage,” recalls Vill.
-Their crew came together naturally, as their relationships are centred on supporting each other’s dreams in a variety of artistic fields including fashion, film, and tattooing.
+Their crew came together naturally, as their relationships are centered on supporting each other’s dreams in a variety of artistic fields including fashion, film, and tattooing.
 A hallmark of their shows is the sense of community that doesn’t feel cliquey, even if the artists themselves keep their group tight-knit.
 “We’re super fuckin’ open to meeting new people, but we mostly keep things in circle and try to build a family mentality,” states Vill.

 Both of their stage names stem from preemptive self-deprecation; that is, dragging themselves so no one can drag them first. killVill’s origin story echoes Jekyll and Hyde with “kill” referring to his attempts to kill his ego, and “Vill” being the “ugly and extreme” part of himself where he “get[s] to be rowdy and disgusting and throw everything onto a canvas.”
 Justin, on the other hand, added “trash” to his middle name because of how he felt while choosing it and because “the genre trap is considered trash so [he] was like, why not be the best out of the trash music?”